Huhngoku/ADVOCATE/README.md

 # Deadlock Detector Go: Dynamic Analysis of Message Passing Go Programs

+<font color="red">Warning: The code, particularly the instrumenter, contains multiple bug which means, that the analyzer can only run with manual corrections.</font>

 ## What
 Program to run a dynamic analysis of concurrent Go programs to detect possible deadlock situations.